Skanda-P-R/Legal-Made-Simple/README.md

 # Legal Made Simple
 <div style="text-align: justify;">
-The legal system is based on precedents, with earlier court rulings serving as models for current cases.
-Finding analogous cases and spotting hidden relationships becomes essential in this situation for deciphering legal nuances and gathering pertinent data.
-But as legal professionals sift through the massive collection of cases, they frequently find intricate patterns and relationships that aren't always obvious.
-The ideal choice for this application is to use HPCC systems because they can manage the large-scale data processing and storage needs of creating and querying a legal ontology on a legal data corpus, allowing for effective retrieval of context-aware information.
+The legal system relies heavily on precedents, where past court decisions serve as benchmarks for resolving current cases.
+In this context, identifying similar cases and uncovering subtle relationships is crucial for understanding legal complexities and extracting relevant information.
+However, legal professionals often face challenges in navigating vast repositories of cases, as intricate patterns and connections are not always immediately evident.
+This application leverages Named Entity Recognition (NER) to extract key legal entities and employs SQL to efficiently retrieve relevant cases from extensive legal databases.
 </div>

 ## Steps to Reproduce the Project